alr-internship/self-supervised-depth-denoising/README.md

     - [ ] calibrated, cropped
     - [ ] masked, not cropped
     - [ ] masked, cropped
-- [ ] augmented dataset contains 0 for NaNs outside of region
+- [X] augmented dataset contains 0 for NaNs outside of region
-- [ ] depth values may be in meter instead of millimeter
+- [X] depth values may be in meter instead of millimeter
+- [ ] somehow normalize depth input (currently in millimeters?!)